 Expats working in Taipei will find themselves at the centre of the Taiwanese economy.
 The city prides itself as a global leader in electronics and industrial manufacturing.
 The country's improved trade relationships and proximity to China have also led to more business opportunities in Taipei.

-Foreigners need a work permit for Taiwan to legally take up employment, a process that must be started by a local employer.
+Foreigners need a work permit for Taiwan to take up employment legally, a process that the local employer must start.

 Job market in Taipei

-If an expat has the right kind of qualifications, however, they may be able to find a job opportunity in their field.
+If an expat has the right qualifications, however, they can usually find a job opportunity in their field.
 It's common to meet foreigners working in tech companies, accounting firms, banks, finance companies, pharmaceutical firms and more.

 Finding a job in Taipei

-Most foreigners with senior positions in Taipei have been transferred to the city by their company back home.
-Apart from this, it can be difficult to find a senior position, as most companies try to hire locally.
+Most foreigners with senior positions in Taipei have been transferred to the city by their companies back home.
+Finding a senior position can also be challenging, as most companies try to hire locally.

 Expats searching for jobs in Taipei should look for listings on online job portals and through local publications.
-As there are many multinational companies in Taipei, job seekers should also visit company-specific websites to see if any positions have been posted.
-Otherwise, expats should approach recruitment agencies who represent companies in Taiwan.
+As there are many multinational companies in Taipei, jobseekers should also visit company-specific websites to see if any positions have been posted.
+Otherwise, expats should approach recruitment agencies that represent companies in Taiwan.

 Work culture in Taipei

 Teachers and other hourly-wage workers may find themselves with more unpaid work than they think is fair.
-While it's uncommon for locals to protest these incursions into personal time, if they are polite, it is possible for expats to establish boundaries regarding what they are willing to do and when they are willing to do it.
+While it's uncommon for locals to protest these incursions into personal time, if they are polite, expats can establish boundaries regarding what they are willing to do and when they are willing to do it.

-Business culture in Taiwan, in accordance with Confucian principles, sees maintaining a sense of harmony by carefully controlling one’s interpersonal relationships as paramount.
-According to this line of thought, the most important aspects of business culture in Taiwan are ‘face’ and guanxi (relationships).
+Business culture in Taiwan, following Confucian principles, sees maintaining a sense of harmony by carefully controlling one's interpersonal relationships as paramount.
+According to this line of thought, the most critical aspects of business culture in Taiwan are 'face' and guanxi (relationships).

 Creating and sustaining relationships are integral to doing business in Taiwan.
-Expats should take note of the practices that support this concept, like gift-giving, and should avoid rushing business dealings in order to allow for relationships to develop.
+Expats should take note of the practices that support this concept, like gift-giving, and avoid rushing business dealings to allow for relationships to develop.

-‘Face’ is a complicated concept relating to a person’s dignity, prestige and reputation.
-Giving face, saving face and avoiding losing face is extremely important in business in Taiwan.
-Expats should therefore avoid doing or saying anything that will embarrass or bring shame to the company.
-Causing a collective group to 'lose face' has an extremely negative impact on business relations in Taiwan.
+'Face' is a complicated concept relating to a person's dignity, prestige and reputation.
+Giving face, saving face and avoiding losing face is crucial in business in Taiwan.
+Therefore, expats should avoid doing or saying anything that will embarrass or bring shame to the company.
+Causing a collective group to 'lose face' negatively impacts business relations in Taiwan.